 Academic Support: Through our 24/7 online Smarthinking tutorial program, the Student Success Center provides online tutorial assistance for our undergraduate evening and non-traditional students.
 Access to this service is obtained through a single sign-on process on myPBA for help in many academic subjects, including math and writing, and in academic skills.

 Disability Services: Palm Beach Atlantic University is committed to providing approved accommodations for every enrolled student, who is registered with the Disabilities Services office as a student with a disability (SWD).
 These provisions are made under Section 504 of the Rehabilitation Act of 1973 and the Americans with Disabilities Act (ADA) of 1990.
-University policy provides for reasonable accommodations to be made for SWD on an individual basis, and it is the responsibility of SWD to seek available assistance and make their needs known to the Assistant Director of the Student Success Center for Academic Support.
-In order to determine accommodations for special needs, students are required to submit a professional assessment that legitimizes the request for accommodations.
+University policy provides for reasonable accommodations to be made for SWD on an individual basis.
+It is the responsibility of students with disabilities to seek available assistance and make their needs known to the Assistant Director of the Student Success Center – Academic Support.
+In order to determine accommodations for special needs, students are required to submit a professional assessment that legitimizes request for accommodations.